lhcaleo/CopyCode-and-SearchText/README.md

-# Extension-for-stackoverflow
+# Extension-Copy code and Search
-A chrome extension for stackoverflow
+A chrome extensio that

+-Add one-click copy button for code blocks on stackoverflow, github, MDN...

+-Enable searching selected text on different search engines like wikipedia, bing as well as youtube.